buomsoo-kim/Easy-deep-learning-with-Keras/README.md

 ### 4) CNN for sentence classification
   - CNN-static implementation of Kim 2014 paper

+### 5) Sentiment Analysis in Korean (using Naver Sentiment Movie Corpus)
+  - Sentiment analysis with Logistic Regression (using sklearn & TF)
+  - Sentiment analysis with RNN

 ## 7. Text Analytics
 Section with emphasis on text data analytics